 So how to find good accommodation?
 Lonely Planet has steered us wrong enough times that we’ve become extremely wary of their recommendations without performing further research.
 Word of mouth can be great – some of the best places we’ve stayed have been by personal recommendation.
 However, in general, we’ll take the time before arriving (or en route – thank you local SIM card!) to read reviews on places through sites like TripAdvisor, Agoda and WikiTravel.
 Spots that match our criteria for cost, amenities and rating get pinned on a custom Google Map that makes it easy to cruise into town like a local (thanks again local SIM card!) and walk from place to place, looking for that perfect spot.

-Still, our room was comfortable, well equipped with fan and plentiful lights and power sockets.
+Still, our room was comfortable, well equipped with a fan and plentiful lights and power sockets.
 The shower is hot and has good pressure.
 The guesthouse is on a little alleyway so city noise is kept to a minimum, but with the added bonus of getting to observe Luang Prabang ‘alleyway life’ on a daily basis.
 And again – it’s just so clean!
 Really the perfect base while figuring out what to do in Luang Prabang.

 The guest house is run by Mr Sai and his lovely Japanese partner, who both speak excellent English and were honest and happy to help with anything I needed (including bus tickets and the cheapest scooter rental I saw in town).
 Not only that, but they supply free bananas and other fruits (seriously, this is like a red rag to a bull for us!), free drinking water, and free use of the laundry facilities.
-On one particularly blazing Luang Prabang afternoon I returned to escape the heat and do our daily yoga and were treated to complementary ice cold guava juice.
+On one particularly blazing Luang Prabang afternoon I returned to escape the heat and do our daily yoga and were treated to complimentary ice cold guava juice.
 The next morning I was given fresh-from-the-market guava slices to accompany our market breakfast of coconut sticky rice and bananas.
 Just… Yes.

 There’s a small cafe downstairs serving really great food and coffee for very competitive prices (Luang Prabang is perhaps not the cheapest place to eat, so this was a bonus).
 But it’s also a 30-second walk to both the morning fresh market (for both fruits and the aforementioned sticky rice wrapped in banana leafs!) and the night market’s “food street” (where you too can dice with the risk of food poisoning for the low, low price of 10,000k – although mysteriously raised to 15,000k on our second night – at the vegan buffet).
 If you are not willing to gamble with your gut health, fear not, as there are several vegan and vegetarian options scattered across town (Indigo Café is great).